 Requests come down to the server through the stack, starting at the application layer as data.
 From there, the information is broken into packets of different types at each layer.
-The data moves the following ways:
+The data moves in the following ways:

-- as the server responds, it travels up through the stack to arrive at the application layer as data.
+- As the server responds, it travels up through the stack to arrive at the application layer as data.

 TCP/IP vs. OSI model

-The OSI model is a more abstract representation of the way data is exchanged, and not specific to any protocol.
+- Specificity.
+The main difference between the TCP/IP model and the OSI model is the level of specificity.
+The OSI model is a more abstract representation of the way data is exchanged and is not specific to any protocol.
 It is a framework for general networking systems.
 The TCP/IP stack is more specific and comprises the dominant set of protocols used to exchange data.